top of page

 PSYCHOLOGICAL RESOURCES & HEALTHY EMOTIONAL RESPONSES

-I hope this finds you in good health, surrounded by those you care for and who care for you, whether they are confined with you or virtually.
 I am writing to encourage you to practice a healthy perspective in the deluge of alarming news, worries about the future and tensions you encounter all through the day.
 Remember that anxiety is a normal human reaction.
 In fact, it does serve a purpose in keeping us vigilant in dangerous situations.
 However, heightened and constant anxiety, if unchecked, can lead to emotional overload by depleting our psychological resources.
 It will also compromise our immune system – the last thing we want to happen in such uncertain times.

 What are our innate resources and how do we cultivate a healthy perspective?